Tensor diagrams and cluster combinatorics at punctures: Compatibility of weight vectors

+Consider a vertex $u \in Q$.
+Let $\mu \in P$ be the result of applying $\pi_p$ to the weight vector \eqref{eq:exchangemonomials} encoding the weight of the right hand side of the exchange relation at $u$.
+By considering the left and right hand sides of \eqref{eq:exchangemonomials} in turn and using the observations from the previous paragraph, we see that

+On the other hand, only one of the cases $u \to v$ or $v \to u$ is possible and likewise for $u \to v'$ and $v' \to u$.
+If, for example, the case $u \to v$ occurs, we conclude that the number of arrows $u \to v$ must equal the number of arrows $u \to v'$ and also conclude that there are no arrows $v \to u$ or $v' \to u$.
+That is, the vertices $v$ and $v'$ are symmetrical in the quiver.

-For the second statement, note that $\psi(t)$ does not affect the $P$-cluster at punctures $p' \neq p$.
-But on the other hand we have just argued that $\psi(t)$ sends ${\rm wt}(v)$ to ${\rm wt}(v')$.
-So these vectors must coincide away from $p$. \end{proof}
+For the second claim about weights at punctures $p' \neq p$, note by weight considerations that the automorphism $\psi_{(a,b),p}$ must send ${\rm wt}(v)$ to ${\rm wt}(v')$, and it follows that these two weight vectors coincide away from~$p$. \end{proof}

-\begin{example} The cluster algebra $\mathscr{A}'({\rm SL}_3,D_{2,1})$ has four mutable variables.
+\begin{example} The cluster algebra $\mathscr{A}'({\rm SL}_3,D_{2,1})$ has finite cluster type $D_4$.
 We indicate the initial mutable $P$-seed indicated below (drawn inside the digon with puncture $p$).
-One can compute that there are only finitely many $P$-clusters.
-The first column in the table below lists these $P$-clusters up $W$-action:
+There are finitely many $P$-clusters which we computed exhaustively on a computer (code available at the first author's web site).
+The first column in the table below lists a set of representatives for the $W$-equivalence classes of $P$-clusters:

-We write $e_1+e_2 \times 2$ to indicate that this vector appears twice in the multiset, and so on.
+We write $e_1+e_2 \times 2$ to indicate that the vector $e_1+e_2$ appears twice in the multiset, and so on.
 The initial cluster occupies the first row of the table.
 The second and third columns of the table are discussed in the next section.
 We give similar tables for $\mathscr{A}'({\rm SL}_3,D_{3,1})$ and $\mathscr{A}'({\rm SL}_4,D_{2,1})$, each of which also has only finitely many $P$-clusters, in \eqref{eq:Pclusters2} and \eqref{eq:Pclusters3} as part of our study of finite mutation types.
 By inspecting these tables, one can see that Conjecture~\ref{conj:Pclusterconjecture} holds in all three of these examples. \end{example}